 As I said, I don’t think the policy is optimal and I’ve indicated some of the risks – no doubt there are more.
 There is obviously plenty of scope for criticism.
 But some of the criticism we’ve seen has been misplaced.
 Populism and symbolic posturing seem to have played little or no role in generating the policy (as opposed to the spin).

 Those who dislike the policy should be asking such questions as whether the problem it aims to address is the right one to focus on, whether the policy will actually address it and whether there are other options that might do so better.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.